 Tech-Life Balance in the Digital Era

 This is the digital era.
 People always carry smartphones and laptops as well as spend much time on social media or metaverse.
 Moreover, many products and services are based on digital platforms.
 Therefore, It cannot be denied that people do need technology.
 Technology definitely makes life easier, but who knows when it is beyond the limit or even what is the limit of using technology.
-In fact, rather than its limit, let us find the balance between technology and life.
+In fact, rather than its limit, let us find the Tech-Life Balance.
 Similar to other aspects of well-being, there is also ‘Digital well-being’.
 In simple terms, Digital well-being is the use of technology that does not negatively affect functioning in real life.
 It can be related to screen time, engagement on online platforms, and the emotions when using technology.
 According to Google Digital Wellbeing, there are many tips to achieve it.
 The examples were stated below.

 Create boundaries for yourself